Shivam2Goyal/Shivam2Goyal/README.md

 # 👋 Hi there!
-Your friendly neighbourhood Shivam here;
+It's Shivam

 A BTech student in **AI & Data Science at IIT Jodhpur**, passionate about **Machine Learning** and **Robotics**.
 I love building cool projects, learning new technologies, and exploring the world of AI.